 In Jim Sykes’ new book The Musical Gift: Sonic Generosity in Post-War Sri Lanka, the act of a musical performance is cast as a tool for building peace and tolerance in a country recently in a state of civil war.
-Examining the musical traditions of the Tamil minority and Sinhala Buddhist majority, Anishka Gheewala Lohiya (LSE) finds a work of scholarship full of hope for how music can help reconcile post-conflict Sri Lanka, brining peace to the country one song at a time.
+Examining the musical traditions of the Tamil minority and Sinhala Buddhist majority, Anishka Gheewala Lohiya (LSE) finds a work of scholarship full of hope for how music can help reconcile post-conflict Sri Lanka, bringing peace to the country one song at a time.

 The Musical Gift: Sonic Generosity in Post-War Sri Lanka.
 Jim Sykes.
 OUP.
 2018

 Natural disasters, war and inter-community fighting are often written about as opposites to peace, reconciliation and tolerance.
 But what happens to music in times of trouble?
 Jim Sykes (University of Pennsylvania) argues that the ‘musical gift’ in Sri Lanka is more about protecting and healing, a possible means of leading to peace and reconciliation in a deeply divided country, rather than a definition of identity and difference.

 Sykes engages with the assumption that the Tamil minority and Sinhala Buddhist ethnic majority have two separate musical traditions and histories, arguing that music is a connection between communities through the act of musical giving, as opposed to the production of difference.
 Going beyond nostalgia for a pre-war musical ‘utopia’ (40), or social tensions post-civil war, his book shows the reader the routes that music can take to bring a hopeful, reconciled and ‘happy’ community through recognising acts of musical giving between and within communities in Sri Lanka.